wp-plugins/themes-plus/readme.txt

 = Feedback/Help/Contribution? =

-* The Development of this Plugin can be followed via GitHub <3 and are happy to receive feedback, questions, feature suggestions and pull requests: [https://github.com/them-es](https://github.com/them-es "GitHub")
+* The Development of this Plugin can be followed via GitHub <3
+* We are happy to receive feedback, questions, feature suggestions and pull requests: [https://github.com/them-es](https://github.com/them-es "GitHub")

 == Screenshots ==